Tips to prevent mold growth

 - Clean and repair roof gutters regularly.
 Ice can back up and melt into your home.
 This can create many issues, such as water and mold damage.

-- Make sure the ground slopes away from a building or foundation, otherwise water can pour into basements and into the home.
+- Make sure the ground slopes away from a building or foundation.
+Otherwise, water can pour into basements and the home.

 - Keep air conditioning pans clean.
-These pans can act as literal petri dishes for bacteria and mold.
+These pans act as literal Petri dishes for bacteria and mold.

 - Keep indoor humidity low.
 A great example of too much humidity in your home is condensation on your windows.

 - Use a dehumidifier and sump pump in basements to remove excess water.